In a world rapidly moving away from computers, we asked ourselves: how do we make a business system intuitively work on a phone?

 The users' biggest complaint was their inability to distinguish between the purpose of different menu items, and not necessarily their count.

-The photo is of Aqib, our Sr. Support Manager, who tested the new UI.
-The animation shows the new structure.
+The above photo is of Aqib, our Support Manager, who tested the new UI.
+The animation shows the new structure in action.

-It was a big step up from the hamburger menu.
-The applet structure instantly made our system feel like it belonged on a phone.
-It received positive feedback from beta users as well, which prompted us to take it live by early 2021.
+The applet structure was a big step up from the hamburger menu.
+It instantly made our system feel native on a smartphone.
+Also, it was well received by beta our users which prompted us to take it live by early 2021.

-A problem, however, surfaced during its development.
-The system's navigation was fundamentally the same.
+Problem was, the navigation was fundamentally the same.
 We had reorganized the menu, not simplify it.
-Further, the new structure led to bigger complications:
+And it led to bigger complications:

 Reassess.
 Reset.
 Repeat.

-At the end of this exercise, my team was disappointed with the outcome.
-We asked ourselves if this was the extent of improvement possible, because it felt more like a re-theming (without addressing the underlying problem).
-So, the team headed back to the drawing board; but we kept what we learnt from this iteration.
+At this point, my team was disappointed with the outcome.
+We asked if this was the extent of improvement possible, because it felt more like a re-theming (without addressing the underlying problem).
+So we headed back to the drawing board; but we kept a lot what we learnt from the previous iteration.

-The applets idea was a good foundation; I needed to find a way to remove the menu inside the module that opened.
-The result was a tabbed interface shown below:
+The applets were a solid foundation; we needed a way to remove the menu within modules.
+What I created to achieve this was a tabbed interface shown below:

 Like the grid of apps, tabs were a good idea; what we needed was a better way to execute processes.